Difference Between JSP and Servlet

 Both are popular choices in the market; let us discuss some of the major difference:

-- In Servlet we have to execute everything like business logic and presentation logic in just one servlet file.
-Whereas, In JSP business logic is isolated from presentation logic by using JavaBeans.
+- In Servlet, we have to execute everything like business logic and presentation logic in just one servlet file.
+Whereas, In JSP, business logic is isolated from presentation logic by using JavaBeans.

 - Servlet can accept every protocol requests and can override the service() method.
 While JSP only receives HTTP requests and not possible to override its service() method.

-- Servlet is a java code moreover, Writing code for the servlet is difficult than JSP as it is HTML in Java.
-Whereas, JSP is an HTML based code and JSP is simple to code as it is java in HTML.
+- Servlet is a java code; moreover, Writing code for the servlet is difficult than JSP as it is HTML in Java.
+Whereas JSP is an HTML based code, and JSP is simple to code as it is java in HTML.

 - Servlets executes inside a Web server, such as Tomcat, While, A JSP program is compiled into a Java servlet before execution.
-Once it is compiled into a servlet, it’s life cycle will be similar as of servlet.
+Once it is compiled into a servlet, it’s life cycle will be similar as that of a servlet.
 However, JSP has its individual API for the lifecycle.

 JSP vs Servlet Comparison Table